QwQ2000/TheWebConf24-LTGNN-PyTorch/README.md

 ## LTGNN-PyTorch

-This is the Pytorch implementation for our TheWebConf'24 paper "Linear-Time Graph Neural Networks for Scalable Recommendations".
+This is the Pytorch implementation for our TheWebConf'24 paper "**Linear-Time Graph Neural Networks for Scalable Recommendations**".
 Please find our paper in
 ACM Digital Library (https://dl.acm.org/doi/10.1145/3589334.3645486) or arXiv (https://arxiv.org/abs/2402.13973).

 This codebase was adapted from [LightGCN-pytorch](https://github.com/gusye1234/LightGCN-PyTorch).